 You’ve been told that you need imaging tests to diagnose a problem in your chest or lung.
-These images (scans) help the doctor find the problem and figure out if it affects other structures.
+These images (scans) help the healthcare provider find the problem and figure out if it affects other structures.
 You will likely need more than one imaging test.
 If a mass has been found, imaging tests can also help find out if it has spread.
 Common imaging tests are described below.

-CT scans allow the healthcare provider to se a more detailed picture of the chest and lungs than a regular chest X-ray.
+CT scans allow the healthcare provider to see a more detailed picture of the chest and lungs than a regular chest X-ray.
 During a CT scan, many images are taken of the lungs and chest.
 A computer combines the images to create one detailed image.
 In some cases, special dye (contrast) is given through an IV (intravenous) line.
 The contrast highlights any suspicious area on the scan.

 Positron emission tomography (PET) is used to diagnose chest and lung problems.
 For a PET scan, a safe radioactive liquid (tracer) is injected into the bloodstream.
 It takes about 45 minutes for the tracer to be in your system.
 Once the tracer is there, the healthcare provider takes a scan of your body.
 A PET scan can be helpful for finding cancer.
 It can also help find out if a cancer has spread.
 This is called staging.
 In some cases, you may need more testing before cancer is diagnosed or ruled out.